ValveSoftware/GameNetworkingSockets/README.md

   and also compiles for several Android flavors).
 * We don't provide any Windows project files or any straightforward method for building on windows yet.
-* There is a unit test, but it's not currently included and we don't have it working in any standard framework.
+* The unit test compiles, but has some issues.
+And we don't have it working in any standard framework.
+* We don't have a good, simple client/server example of how to use the code.
+  (The unit test is not a good example, please don't cut and paste it.)

 ## Roadmap
 Here are some areas where we're working on improvement